Didictateur/Mappor/README.md

 A Tile is necessarily complete, and the default pixel is black.

 In order to create an object with depth, you can set a pixel as a ceiling.
-Setted so, playerd en NPCs walk behind this pixel and are hiden.
+Settled so, players and NPCs walk behind this pixel and are hidden.

-For example, you can separate a tree feol the ground so that in the game, the player has the illusion to walk behind the tree.
+For example, you can separate a tree from the ground so that in the game, the player has the illusion to walk behind the tree.

 ### Draw